Acebeam X80 Flashlight Review

 LED and Beam

 Every output is just a wall of flood.
-Just completely flood of [four options of] light.
+Just a complete flood of [four options of] light.

 The UV might not seem like it, but it’s really, really bright.
 And the flood nature of it means you might see it more directly than you intend to.
 Just be careful!